antoncloud/Senior-Finance-analyst-/README.md

-This repo demonstrate how senior financial analyst think and act using data science methods in finance
+This repo demonstrates how senior financial analyst think and act using data science methods and finance for strategic decisions.